wolffe/simple-html-dom-parser/README.md

-# html-dom-parse
-HTML DOM Parse
+# Simple HTML DOM Parser

 This is a PHP function that can extract any HTML tag and its attributes from a given string.

 Note that this is the initial release and the code needs optimization.

+@TODO: Test cases
+@TODO: Regex improvements
+@TODO: Documentation

 ## Usage